lightec-xyz/zkBTC-Security/README.md

 #### BlockChain circuit

-BlockChain circuits prove that a chain is formed from genesis block to blockN, and prove that the difficulty adjustment every 2016 blocks meets the rules.
+`BlockChain` circuits prove that a chain is formed from the genesis block to the blockN, and prove that the difficulty adjustment of every 2016 blocks meets the rules.

-BlockChain circuits are based on chainark.
-There are 3 auxiliary circuits:
+`BlockChain` circuits are based on chainark.
+There are three auxiliary circuits:

-* `BaseLevelCircuit` proves that 112 blocks form a chain, called a batch.
+* `BaseLevelCircuit` proves that 112 blocks form a chain called a batch.
-* `MidLevelCircuit` proves that 6 batches form a chain, each with 112 blocks.
+* `MidLevelCircuit` proves that six batches form a chain, each with 112 blocks.
 Total is 672 blocks, called a super batch.
-* `UpperLevelCircuit` proves that 3 super batches form a chain.
-Total is 2016 blocks.
+* `UpperLevelCircuit` proves that three super batches form a chain.
+The total is 2016 blocks.

 Then there are one `BlockChainCircuit` and multiple `BlockChainHybridCircuit`: